 The CAN-Bus should not be tampered with as this may lead to failure of safety critical components such as Anti-Lock Braking System (ABS).
-To access the CAN, ensure the High Specification Vehicle Interface Connector (A608) is ordered and the procedure followed, see later in this section for more details.
+To access the CAN ensure Upfitter Interface System (UIS) is ordered and the UIS guidelines are followed'.
+Delete: 'see later in this section for more details.

-No not use connectors which cut through the outer covering and into the core wire.
+Do not use connectors which cut through the outer covering and into the core wire.